admica/evebot/README.md

-# evediscobot
+# eveobot
-Discord bot for fetching Eve statistics
+Discord bot for Eve

 ## Features:
-* Fetch killmail statistics from zkillboard.
 * Autonomously posts killmails to its own channel in real time.
+* Fetch cryptocurrency prices for bitcoin, iota, etcetera...
+* Fetch basic info on users.